Yaw-Dev/PyInstaFollow/README.md

 All you have to do now is run "Get Followers" and "Get Followees" at least once.
 After that you can run "Compare" and get a list of everyone not following you back.
 Simple as that!

 > You can now set whether you want the login to happen on program start (every time) or only when using [1] or [2].
-This will help lower API calls (login) which may have been useless of the user only wanted to run "Compare".
+This will help lower API calls (login) which may have been useless if the user only wanted to run "Compare".

 - You can do this by changing the `login-on-start` value on `config.json`